justadityaraj/aditya.github.io/README.md

 # justadityaraj.github.io

 Just a super simple single-page responsive template built for personal sites and portfolios (although it'd definitely work for other stuff too).
-Includes a contact form, pre-styled elements, and Sass sources.
+Includes pre-styled elements and Sass sources.

 Demo images* courtesy of Unsplash, a radtastic collection of CC0 (public domain) images you can use for pretty much whatever.